Widlice, Pomeranian Voivodeship

 Widlice is a village in the administrative district of Gmina Gniew, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 13 km south of Gniew, 43 km south of Tczew, and 73 km south of the regional capital Gdańsk.
-The village is located in the ethnocultural region of Kociewie.
+The village is located in the ethnocultural region of Kociewie in the historical region of Pomerania.

-For details of the history of the region, see History of Pomerania.
+A local legend tells that during the Thirteen Years' War, peasants from the village rescued Jan z Jani from Livonian Knights who had taken him captive.

+Notable people

+Widlice was the birth place of Józef Czyżewski.